 Understanding Contemporary Culture (SO 223) is a course designed to help students navigate the diverse hybrid cultures in our current cultural climate.
 Students will study basic cultural anthropology focusing on what it means to be part of the Kingdom church of Christ in our post-Christian world.
-We will explore the effects of globalization, deconstructionism, secularization and generational ideologies.
+We will explore the effects of globalization, deconstructionism, secularization, and generational ideologies.
 This class will also focus on cultural topics, such as but not limited to; sexuality, identity, media, and consumerism.

 Foundations of Social Justice (SO 230) explores the biblical mandate to transform not just the individual but social patterns and institutions with the love of God and the truth of the Scriptures.
-3 credit hours Alternate years, spring

 Cultural Anthropology (SO 309) is an introductory anthropology course taught from a Christian perspective.
-The focus of the course is to understand and appreciate more deeply those in other cultures, as well as to be able to adjust more readily and to labour effectively among them.
-The practical component of the course is the successful completion of the ethnography, which will be conducted in a social situation in the surrounding community and beyond.
+The focus of the course is in gaining skills to analyze and understand, appreciate those of other cultures, as well as to be able to adapt more effectively to new cultural and ministry settings.
+The practical component of the course is the successful completion of the ethnographic and/or quantitative study of a cultural or social situation in the surrounding community and beyond.